-- VMP Timolol 10mg / Amiloride 2.5mg / Hydrochlorothiazide 25mg tablets, reflecting the SPC product description - VMP Generic Dermovate-NN cream was changed to VMP Clobetasol 500 microgram / Neomycin 5mg / Nystatin 100,000units/g cream where no brand named product version is available.
+- VMP Timolol 10mg / Amiloride 2.5mg / Hydrochlorothiazide 25mg tablets, reflecting the SmPC product description - VMP Generic Dermovate-NN cream was changed to VMP Clobetasol 500 microgram / Neomycin 5mg / Nystatin 100,000units/g cream where no brand named product version is available.

-Note: VMPs for food supplements that are not derived from the Drug Tariff and include the brand in the VMP name have been reverted to 'Generic XXXX' in line with the communication through TRUD May 2012 and reinforced in July 2012,
+Note: VMPs for food supplements that are not derived from the Drug Tariff and include the brand in the VMP name have been reverted to 'Generic XXXX' in line with the dm+d Technology Reference Data Update Distribution Service (TRUD) communications to stakeholders in May 2012 and July 2012.